 To make it easy and safe to back up the N2WS server database, there is a special policy named cpmdata.
 Although N2WS supports managing multiple AWS accounts, the only account that can back up the N2WS server is the one that owns it, i.e. the account used to create it.
-Define a new policy and name it cpmdata (case insensitive), and it will automatically create a policy that backs up the CPM data volume in a consistent manner.
+Define a new policy and name it cpmdata (case insensitive), and it will automatically create a policy that backs up the CPM data volume.

 Not all options are available with the cpmdata policy, but you can control: